b00000001/readme-generator/README.md

 <h1 align='center'>Readme Generator</h1>

 # Description
-This is a Readme Generator
+This is a readme generator to make generating README.md files for your github easier to generate on the fly.

 # Table of Contents
 1. [Installation](#Installation)